DMVPN

 • Highlighting DMVPN

 DMVPN is a Cisco solution providing scalable VPN architecture.
 In its simplest form, DMVPN is a point-to-multipoint Layer 3 overlay VPN enabling logical hub and spoke topology supporting direct spoke-to-spoke communications depending on DMVPN design ( DMVPN Phases: Phase 1, Phase 2, and Phase 3 ) selection.
-The DMVPN Phase selection greatly affects routing protocol configuration and how it works over the logical topology.
+The DMVPN Phase selection significantly affects routing protocol configuration and how it works over the logical topology.
 However, parallels between frame-relay routing and DMVPN routing protocols are evident from a routing point of view.

 • Introduction to DMVPN technologies